wp-plugins/wpsc-support-tickets/readme.txt

 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.
 * Updated: New easier to use and less buggy permission system allows you to easily fine tune who can administrate what tickets (started in 4.7.32)
 * Added: the ability for users to reply by email
-* Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
+* Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.) (added in 4.9.48 as a beta feature for frontend, admin coming later)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added in 4.9.29 as beta feature, went live for all in 4.9.33)

+= 4.9.48 =
+* Added: Search function added to frontend (to use it, turn on beta testing from wp-admin > Support Tickets > Settings > General > Enable & Test Beta Features? > and set to True)
+* Updated: It may seem like a performance increase, but all I did was decreased the jQuery effects time on all front end effects so that everything appears to respond quicker than before (again, just on the front end, no admin changes)
+* Updated: Actions taken in the front end that once scrolled you to the top of the support tickets shortcode, now scroll you to the top of the entire page instead (also much quicker than before)

 = 4.9.47 =
 * Added: A bunch of new CC options added